[?] Subscribe To This Site

 • 50 percent true dwarfs.
 These are your keepers.

 • 25 percent false dwarfs.
-The BUD (doe) you might consider keeping as a brood doe.
+You might consider keeping a BUD (doe) as a brood doe.
 The bucks most likely you’ll sell as pets.

 If you breed a true dwarf buck to a ‘big ugly doe’ (false dwarf), you’ll end up with: